 While these predicted capabilities of 5G technology are certainly impressive, the network is only available in a handful of locations across Australia at the moment – mostly major capital cities – and users must have 5G-compatible devices^.

 That said, technologists are touting the 5G network as ‘revolutionary’, with potential to change the way we live and work.
 If we’re connected to everything, it means we can adapt technologies like autonomous vehicles, Internet of Things devices, augmented reality and telemedicine into everyday life.

 ^5G rolling out in selected areas.
 Excludes TAS & NT

 What is the nbn™?

-Is 5G better than nbn™ for business?
+Is 5G internet better than nbn™ for business?

 Effective and reliable connectivity is vital for businesses seeking to remain relevant in today’s economy.
-With an increasing migration of everyday business operations towards the digital space, it’s vital businesses get their connectivity mix right – businesses without decent internet will struggle to remain competitive as everything from marketing to data storage becomes Cloud-based.
+With an increasing migration of everyday business operations towards the digital space, it’s vital businesses get their connectivity mix right.
+Businesses without decent internet will struggle to remain competitive as everything from marketing to data storage becomes cloud-based.

 While 5G pitches itself as a reliable alternative to fixed-line services, there are a range of factors to consider when selecting the type of connectivity to power your business.
 These include: